-General tools are needed to remove the parts of the intake system and can very from car to car.
+General tools are needed to remove the parts of the intake system and can vary from car to car.
 A screwdriver set, a socket set, some rags or shop towels, an old toothbrush, and some throttle body cleaner are the items that will get the job done.
-I would recommend using an overspray shield while cleaning like a flattened box or old newspaper so there is less clean up.
+I would recommend using an overspray shield while cleaning like a flattened box or old newspaper, so there is less clean up.

 Getting to the Throttle Body

 The specific steps to this process will be different for every vehicle, but this is a good time to check the condition of the air filter because the air filter housing is the first piece to come off.
 Sometimes the air filter housing sits right on the throttle body, and sometimes the housing is connected by a tube.
 Either way the best quality cleaning will be achieved with the throttle body removed from the car, and some wire plugs and harnesses will need to come off as well as a vacuum tube attached to the body.
 If there is any trouble remembering where they go use masking tape to mark them with a number.

 Before unbolting the throttle body, remove any wire harnesses, plugs, and vacuum hoses.
 Most will have a throttle linkage that will need to be disconnected; remember to label any connections that you might forget.

 How Do You Clean a Throttle Body?